Trent University

 Trent-Led, Province-Wide Initiative

-Trent University is leading one of four initiatives selected by the province to advance primary care nursing education and workforce capacity.
-Developed in collaboration between the Trent/Fleming School of Nursing and Queen's University, the program features online modules to equip RNs with interprofessional care expertise for working in team-based primary care models.
+Trent University is one of four initiatives selected by the province to advance primary care nursing education and workforce capacity.
+Developed in collaboration between the Trent/Fleming School of Nursing and Queen's University, the program features a 12-week program of online modules to equip RNs with interprofessional care expertise for working in team-based primary care models.

-The Trent program, starting at the end of March 2026, is supported with $1.1 million from the Government of Ontario’s Ministry of Health as part of its Primary Care Action Plan.
+The Trent program, starting at the end of March 2026, is funded by the Ontario Ministry of Health as part of its Primary Care Action Plan.
+Funding received will also cover tuition costs for Ontario registered nurses enrolled in the program.
+Up to 350 nurses are expected to complete the program over the initial three years.

 Building Nursing Capacity in Primary Care

-Graduates of this program will be equipped to provide care for patients across the lifespan, including well-child visits, chronic disease management, pre- and post-natal care, and care for older adults.
+Graduates of this program will gain primary care skills and experience to provide care for patients across the lifespan, including chronic disease management, cancer screening, maternal and child care, and immunizations.

 RN-Prescribing Pathway

 Registered nurses who complete the 12-week online program will be eligible for priority admission to the RN-prescribing program through the University of Windsor.
-Up to 70% of those nurses will have their tuition fees covered, further advancing nursing capacity among the interprofessional primary care team.
+Nurses participating in the RN-prescribing course will further advance nursing capacity among the interprofessional primary care team.

 Registration for Trent’s new Primary Care Upskilling Program is now open.
 The first cohort of the program will start at the end of March 2026.